Weeds

 Statutory Weed Management

-Council has legal obligation under Weed Management Act 1999 to control declared weeds on land we own or manage.
-From the management perspective, declared weeds are categorized into two zones – Zone A and Zone B.
+Council has legal obligation under Biosecurity Act 2019 (the Act) to control declared weeds on land we own or manage.
+From a management perspective, declared weeds are categorized into two classes – Class A and Class B.

-Zone A species are those which have very limited presence or no presence in the Municipality The primary objective for these weeds is to erdaicate them.
+Class A species are those which have very limited presence or no presence in the Municipality.
+The primary objective for these weeds is to eradicate them.

-However, there are species which are in Zone A but have had wider infestation recently occur, and some Zone B species can be eradicated due to the continued efforts from all stakeholders.
+However, there are species which are in Class A where wider infestation has recently occurred.
+Some Class B species can also be eradicated after sustained efforts from all stakeholders.

 Legal requirements